morlandi/editing-django-models-in-the-frontend/docs/source/topics/enhancements.rst

 The Django admin offers a rich environment for data editing; we might further evolve our code to provide similar functionalities:

+    Dynamic default values
+        accept optional "initial" values from the url parameters in the "add new" view;
+        useful for example to set a parent relation

     Fieldsets
         Check this for inspiration: https://schinckel.net/2013/06/14/django-fieldsets/